GLVis/web/src/options-and-use.md

 (the first line contains an identifier).
 The vector format for the `-v` option is similar, with all the x-components of the field listed first, followed by all the y-components, etc.

+Finally, the function can be loaded from a data collection.
+Start with loading the collection as for [visualization of mesh](#visualizing-meshes) and specify name of the field through the `-g` parameter.

 ## Visualizing quadrature data